Trevin-Small/Community-Crag/README.md

 <br>
 ## About the website:
 #### Open source, free to use, and no ads.
 Fork it, use it at your gym or for something besides climbing!
 - Built with HTML, CSS, Vanilla javascript, Firebase/Firestore, Google cloud storage API.

-The javacsript is bundled with webpack (Though currently is built in dev mode.
-If you want better site performance, build the project in production mode).
+Bundled with webpack.

 Targeted at the Purdue University Climbing wall to improve the climbing experience for all students.